 Shooting videos is one thing, but getting them seen is another.
 It’s important to have some kind of real estate video distribution strategy.
 Remember, if nobody sees your video, then what’s the point?
 The entire reason we went through step 2, Building A Strong Personal Brand Your Database Loves, was to establish the people who will see your video.
 We want to build your brand with those audiences.

 In real estate, don’t forget who your most important audience is: your database.
 The people in your database are responsible for a large majority of agent business, so we like to use real estate video to nurture these relationships.
 Interacting consistently keeps your brand at the forefront.

 1. Upload To You Tube

 You Tube is a search engine.
 Many people tend to forget that about it.
 It is also a great place to begin building your hyper local library of real estate video content.
 When uploading your video, it’s important to optimize it for search.
 The best way to describe optimization is it’s like SEO for You Tube.
 If you want your video to potentially show up in search results, you need to optimize it correctly.
 In this example, I still have a video ranking #1 on You Tube under the search terms closing costs (still very surprised it’s still #1).

 2. Write A Blog Post On Your Website

-The second thing we recommend is writing a blog post on your website to go along with each real estate video.
-We then put the video on top of the post, no different than in this blog post.
+The second thing we recommend is writing a blog post on your website and then put the video on top of the post, no different than in this blog post.
 I found that when I had a video at the top of every page on my site, I better connected with people who would read my content.
-Regardless of what kind of real estate video you are doing, I always recommend putting the video on your site with some written content.
-The more content on your site, the more your brand grows.